 Address: Maaltekouter 2, 9051 Sint-Denijs-Westrem

 In order to attract more customers to the furniture shop, Ikea offers a super cheap breakfast.
-Their most expensive option costs 3 euros and consists of coffee, orange juice, bread rolls with cheese, butter, jam and a boiled egg.
-Ikea opens at 10 AM.
+Their most expensive option costs 2 euros and consists of coffee, bread rolls with butter, omelette and smoked salmon.
+Ikea opens at 10 AM (9AM on Saturday).

 Address: Korenmarkt 3, 9000 Gent